Architecture and Design

 Responsibilities:

-• Diagonal projection plots
+• Diagonal projection plots (dense but layer-aware)

 • Force-directed layouts